okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 # Inline Hooks Management API

-For general information on Inline Hooks and how to create and use them, see [Inline Hooks](/docs/concepts/inline-hooks/).
-The following documentation is only for the management API, which provides a CRUD interface for registering Inline Hooks.
+For general information on inline hooks and how to create and use them, see [inline hooks](/docs/concepts/inline-hooks/).
+The following documentation is only for the management API, which provides a CRUD interface for registering inline hooks.

 ## Get started

 Explore the Inline Hooks Management API: [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9aa336618148825976bc)

-## Inline Hook operations
+## Inline hook operations

-### Create Inline Hook
+### Create inline hook

 <ApiOperation method="post" url="/api/v1/inlineHooks" />

-Registers a new Inline Hook to your organization in `ACTIVE` status.
+Registers a new inline hook to your organization in `ACTIVE` status.
 You need to pass an [Inline Hook object](#inline-hook-object) in the JSON payload of your request.
 That object represents the set of required information about the Inline Hook that you are registering, including:

  - The URI of your external service endpoint
  - The type of Inline Hook you are registering